azabiong/vim-highlighter/README.md

   ```vim
    :Hi load
   ```
-  Highlights of the current window are saved in the user configurable `HiKeywords` directory.
+  Highlights of the current window are saved to the user configurable `HiKeywords` directory.
 You can also name the file when saving, and use tab-completion when loading.
+For example:
   ```vim
    :Hi save mark2
    :Hi load <Tab>